Essential Facts to Know About Having a Loved One Living with Dementia

 How to Cope With a Family Member’s Dementia Diagnosis

 You and your loved one are both unique individuals, so there is no one-size-fits-all advice that is appropriate for all people with dementia and all of their care partners.
 Nevertheless, at Town Square, we strive to support our members whether they are attending our center or at home, and we believe in member and caregiver education.
+Also see 7 early signs a loved one needs support.

 Our staff is ready to listen to your needs and concerns, and we’ll help connect you with the right clinical services for you and your loved one, in addition to presenting educational and support programming on the practical and emotional skills you need as a dementia caregiver.